PhD: A ChatGPT-Prompted Visual hallucination Evaluation Dataset: Our Roadmap to PhD

 \textbf{Subject-Attribute Extraction}.
 The image is associated with a TDIUC question-answer pair as ``what color is the motorcycle'' and ``black''.
 We use ChatGPT (with simple instructions) to extract with ease the subject (\ie motorcycle) and its attribute (\ie black) from the pair.

 \textbf{Candidate Hitem Generation}.
 We obtain candidate hitems by excluding the ground-truth (GT) answer (and its synonyms if applicable) from the vocabulary.

 \textbf{Visual-based Hitem Ranking}.
 Intuitively, a hitem shall be visually plausible in the given image.
-So for each candidate hitem, we compute its similarity to the image using a pre-trained CLIP model \cite{clip}.
+So for each candidate hitem, we compute its similarity to the image using a pre-trained CLIP \cite{clip}.
 In particular, the cosine similarity between the CLIP embeddings of hitem + subject (\eg \emph{green motorcycle}) and the image is adopted.
-Ranking the candidates by the CLIP similarity in descending order allows us to select the one visually closest to the image.
+Ranking the candidates by the CLIP similarity lets us to select the one visually closest to the image.
+It is worth noting that for emerging MLLMs equipped with stronger vision encoders \cite{li2024llava}, our pipeline is likely to produce even more effective hitems by replacing CLIP with these advanced counterparts.

 \textbf{Manual Inspection}.
 While the above process is generally stable to produce satisfying results, manual inspection is performed to ensure the correctness of hitem selection.
 Note that due to errors in the original TDIUC annotations, occasionally the true label might be ``incorrectly'' selected.
 In such a case, we simply discard the VQA sample.